Click here to listen to a reading of this blog:

-- When you’e one of the many thyroid patients who also have Hashimoto’s, and so you go gluten-free to help your symptoms, people don’t understand why you may be ‘awkward’ when eating out.
-“Just have gluten this one time, it won’t harm!”
+- When you’re one of the many thyroid patients who also have Hashimoto’s, so you go gluten-free to help your symptoms, but people don’t understand why you’re ‘awkward’ when eating out.
+They say “Just have gluten this one time, it won’t harm!”
 Yes, yes it will.

 - When changing to regular clothes from your PJs means you’re having a good day.

 - When doctors won’t help you and insist that ‘everything is in your head’.

 - When you’re part of an online forum or support group who are much more help than any doctor you’ve tried or most people around you.